Inspire to Lead a Healthful Lifestyle

 The goal is to both introduce and inspire young people to lead a healthful lifestyle.
-With messaging coming from athletes it is believed the positive message will resonate further.
+With messaging coming from athletes, our message is resonating well.

 • Childhood obesity has more than doubled in children and quadrupled in adolescents in the past 30 years.

 • The percentage of children aged 6–11 years in the United States who were obese increased from 7% in 1980 to nearly 18% in 2012.
 Similarly, the percentage of adolescents aged 12–19 years who were obese increased from 5% to nearly 21% over the same period.

 • In 2012, more than one third of children and adolescents were overweight or obese.

 • Overweight is defined as having excess body weight for a particular height from fat, muscle, bone, water, or a combination of these factors.
 Obesity is defined as having excess body fat.

 • Overweight and obesity are the result of “caloric imbalance” – too few calories expended for the amount of calories consumed – and are affected by various genetic, behavioral, and environmental factors

 Prevention is vital to combatting the growth of obesity in our young people.
 Ride to End Obesity is an after school program offered through ASES in the Poway Unified School District with the specific goal of educating young people, with messaging from athletes on proper nutrition, the importance of staying active, avoiding destructive decisions, bicycle and street safety, and unleashing their fullest potential.